 the P&D by

 If you have

 who has contributed in our quest

 information on Honours Boards.

-Please keep it coming and we
+Please keep it coming.
+We

-will eventually compile a
+strive to compile a

 complete record of all those who

 Members of the P&D are

 actively encouraged to